PROBLEMS WITH ACCESS TO MEDICAL HELP

 Usually, the ambulance doesn't come, but instead, the police and the border guards come, who don't have any medical personnel with them.
 This is unthinkable to me because if a situation is life-threatening, an ambulance should be dispatched.
 If the ambulance is unable to physically reach the location, I believe that the border guards should have people with medical education in their car to assess and provide assistance during the transportation, as they are not able to provide medical care to the person in need.

 It is a strange situation that they do not have a medical personnel with them in the car when responding to a call, with five people showing up for just one man in the forest - three from the Border Guards and two police officers - as it was the case in this situation.
 And there are simply no medical personnel on board to assess and treat the person.
 When I offer to come along as a medic, they always refuse and say that there is no way to transport the person medically through the forest, so they put him in the car and drive away.
-We have a hospital group that looks after all people from the forest who are sent to the hospital.
-This allows us to follow up with the person and know what is happening with them.
-The most optimal scenario is that the person is admitted to the hospital, where they can apply for asylum.
-They sign the necessary papers in the hospital, and depending on the decision of the border guards, they are either directed to a closed or open center for foreigners.
-However, in the worst case, if the person is deemed healthy by the Border Guards, he is simply push baked to Belarus.

 Photo below: Two volunteers, one of them a doctor, provide assistance to Y.K (25 years old, engineer), a Syrian refugee in a state of second-degree hypothermia.
 The volunteers called an ambulance to ask for help for Y.K., but 4 hours passed before the fire brigade and the Border Guard arrived, with no doctor on board.
 Y.K. was taken to the Border Guard post, rather than to the hospital as recommended by the doctor.
 December 12, 2022